ypresto/vue-touch-appeared-item-bug/README.md

 ![screencast.gif](screencast.gif)

-> Reproduction of vue-touch bug that touch is handled by radio appeared by same touch event.
+> Reproduction of vue-touch bug that tap is unexpectedly handled by radio button just appeared by same tap event.

 ## Build Setup